FlussoBV/typescript-best-practices/README.md

 Variables should be declared and initialized at the beginning.

 ## TSBP29: Use iterators and generators

+// TODO Not sure if this is a practical rule.

 Use [iterators and generators](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Iterators_and_Generators) when working with collections of data used like a stream.
 There are some good reasons such as decouples the call from the generator implementation, lazy execution because the items are streamed on demand, built-in support for iterating items using the `for-of` syntax and iterables allow to implement optimized iterator patterns.